Unifying and benchmarking state-of-the-art quantum error mitigation techniques: State-of-the-art error mitigation methods

-vnCDR shares several common features with CDR and ZNE.
+As we can see, vnCDR shares several common features with CDR and ZNE.
 The functional form of the ansatz is a linear combination of noisy estimates which resembles Richardson extrapolation.
 Therefore, vnCDR can be understood as performing an extrapolation guided by near-Clifford circuits with a similar structure to the circuit of interest.
-Nevertheless, the fitted ansatz do not require explicit knowledge of the noise levels unlike ZNE ansatze, potentially easing ZNE requirements for precise control of the noise strength.
+Nevertheless, the fitted ansatz does not require explicit knowledge of the noise levels, unlike the ZNE ansatzes, potentially easing ZNE requirements for precise control of the noise strength.
 Both CDR and vnCDR use training on data produced by near-Clifford quantum circuits.
-Consequently, vnCDR can be also treated as adding additional relevant data features to the CDR training set.
+Consequently, vnCDR can also be treated as adding additional relevant data features to the CDR training set.
+We note that the ansatz for vnCDR does not include a constant term unlike that of CDR.

-As in the case of CDR the construction of an informative training set is the primary technical challenge.
-Furthermore, adding additional noise levels to the vnCDR training set increases shot cost of the mitigation.
+As in the case of CDR, the construction of an informative training set is the primary technical challenge.
+Furthermore, adding additional noise levels to the vnCDR training set increases the shot cost of the mitigation.
 Therefore, the best choice of noise levels is not known a priori.